 Identify each procedure with a subheading and then state the associated risk(s) and inconvenience(s) using simple language.
 If warranted, the most serious and common risks should be addressed first, followed by disclosure of uncommon and less serious risks in a separate paragraph.
 Risks common to social science and behavioral research may include loss of confidentiality and emotional or psychological distress.
 When applicable, include risks and inconveniences to the participant’s partner, unborn child or nursing infant.

 When data are collected, there is a small chance private information could be seen.
-You [your child] may feel upset if surveys ask personal questions about your [your child’s] work habits.
+You [your child] may feel upset if surveys ask personal questions about you [your child].
 [Add other risks as necessary.]

 Conclude with the following standard clause.

 There may be risks that are not known yet.
-New risks may com.
+New risks may come up.
 This is not likely.

 Alternately, if there are no known risks, use the below standard clause.